NFC West Awards Week 15: Which bad quarterback switched bodies with Jared Goff?

 The Seahawks and Rams both enter Sunday games with major playoff implications.
 But can Rams quarterback Jared Goff rediscover his mojo in time for a significant postseason run?

-Playoff implications abound in the NFC West this week, as the Seahawks can clinch a wild card berth with a win at San Francisco and the Rams can secure a first-round bye with a win and a Chicago Bears loss.
+Playoff implications abound in the NFC West this week as the Seahawks can clinch a wild-card berth with a win at San Francisco and the Rams can secure a first-round bye with a win and a Chicago Bears loss.

 As the postseason draws ever nearer, take a look at this week’s NFC West Awards.